goauthentik/authentik/website/docs/flow/executors/sfe.md

 -   [**Identification stage**](../stages/identification/)

     :::info
-    Only user identifier and user identifier + password stage configurations are supported, sources and passwordless configurations are not supported.
+    Only user identifier and user identifier + password stage configurations are supported; sources and passwordless configurations are not supported.
     :::

 -   [**Password stage**](../stages/password/)
 -   [**Authenticator Validation Stage**](../stages/authenticator_validate/)

-Compared to the default flow executor, this flow executor does _not_ support the following features:
+Compared to the [default flow executor](./if-flow.md), this flow executor does _not_ support the following features:

 -   Localization
 -   Theming (Dark / light themes)